-Meghan Markle & Prince Harry Got A Cheese Wedding Cake From A Shop In Wales & It’s Actually Super On Trend For 2018
+Meghan Markle & Prince Harry Received A CHEESE Wedding Cake & It’s Going To Be The Trend Of 2018

 If you're a cheese lover, you're going to have major FOMO when you see this five-tier wedding cake made out of cheese that was gifted to Meghan Markle and Prince Harry.
 No, it's not their actual wedding cake — details about the official Royal Wedding cake are still on the hush hush — but it's pretty #goals-y all the same.
 The cake, gifted by the Snowdonia Cheese Company in North Wales, completely turns everything thought you knew about cheesecake on its head because this cake is made entirely out of cheese.
 According to Hello! magazine, some of the cheeses included in the cake included "Black Bomber, an extra mature cheddar; Red Storm, a vintage Red Leicester; Beechwood, a smoked cheddar; and Green Thunder, a cheddar with garlic and herbs."

 The cake cheeseheads' dreams are made of was presented to the royal couple during their first official visit to Cardiff.
 "We made it for them.
 It's to celebrate their wedding and to offer our congratulations to them," Simon Mercer, a director of the cheese company, told Hello!
 Wales is known for its cheeses, and regularly hosts cheese festivals, so it's only natural that a cake made of cheese awaited the pair.
 And, when a region is known for its cheese, it's the obvious choice when deciding on a dish worthy of royalty.